Overview

 Column

-(Minimizing Inappropriate Blood Transfusions)
+Appropriate Blood Transfusion (Minimizing Inappropriate Blood Transfusions)

 For general medicine, opportunities for improvement are informed by understanding the extent to which modifiable risk factors drive transfusion decisions.
-Identifying and understanding the root cause(s) of the inappropriate blood transfusions is essential for informing quality improvement initiatives and improving patient care and outcomes.
-This indicator measures appropriate blood transfusions.
-For improvement, the following best practices align with decreasing the percentage of inappropriate transfusions1:
+Identifying and understanding the root cause(s) of inappropriate blood transfusions is essential for informing quality improvement initiatives and improving patient care and outcomes.
+See Choosing Wisely Canada's Transfusion Medicine recommendations for more information.

 Table 1: Change Ideas to Optimize Appropriate Blood Transfusions